omamkaz/flet-timer/README.md

 The `Timer` is a timer class
 It demonstrates how to create a countdown timer using threading for real-time display updates.

-## Feature
+## Features

 - Countdown Timer: Implements a dynamic countdown.
 - Real-Time Updates: Displays updates in real time.
 - Threading: Uses threading for non-blocking execution.

 ## Installation
-You can install Flet Router using pip:
+You can install Flet Timer using pip:

 ```bash
 pip install git+https://github.com/omamkaz/flet-timer.git